Crispy, juicy, and full of flavor—these homemade pork dumplings (potstickers) are easier than you think and better than takeout.

 - Continue until all dumplings are stuffed.

-- To cook them:
+To cook dumplings:

 - Using a large non stick sauté pan add 2 tablespoon vegetable oil and heat over medium heat.